Prohibidou/PsychologyAIx/README.md

 Goals:
 Our primary goal is to infer the user's ideological leaning.
 This is highly valuable for recruiters, as it offers a deeper understanding of a candidate beyond their résumé.

+# HOW TO USE IT

+1) put your username, password and your tarjet username in config.py.

+2) run twitter_analyzer. this will open your browser, and log in. then will see the likes of the target profile. finally will save it into a data base.

+3) run read_tweets to see the likes saved.

+4) Gemini Cli will show you the ideological profile of the target user